Peru flag

-Postal codes for San Andrés de Cutervo range from 06755 to 06756 in Cajamarca, Cutervo, Peru.
-The table below lists ZIP codes and postcodes for places within San Andrés de Cutervo.
+Postal Codes (Códigos postales) for San Andrés de Cutervo range from 06755 to 06756 in Cutervo, Cajamarca, Peru.
+To find exact Postal Codes and postcodes within San Andrés de Cutervo, choose from the districts below.

 Postal Codes for Places in San Andrés de Cutervo